Exercise, Meditation & Yoga

 Pelvic Floor Exercises -

-What else does this affect…SEX!!
-Yes a weak pelvic floor can actually cause reduced sexual sensation for both you and your partner.
-When the uterus sags, the woman usually complains of a shallow feeling, as if the penis or vibrator were thumping into something….well actually it is…it’s your cervix!
-This shallow feeling is a short, squashed, loose vaginal wall…meaning good penetration cannot be achieved, depriving both you and your partner a strong sensation during intercourse.
+A weak pelvic floor can also affect sex, as it can actually cause reduced sexual sensation for both you and your partner.
+When the uterus sags, a shallow feeling can be felt inside the vagina, as if the penis or vibrator were thumping into something.
+This feeling is actually your cervix.
+This shallow feeling is a short, squashed, loose vaginal wall, meaning good penetration cannot be achieved, depriving both you and your partner a strong sensation during intercourse.

-So this means, if the woman has strong tight PC muscles, she should feel a great deal more pleasure from deep-touch stimulation of the nerve endings.
+There are hardly any tactile nerve endings in the vagina.
+The kegel muscles are the “feel good” muscles during intercourse.
+So this means, if the pelvic floor is strong and tight, a great deal more pleasure from deep-touch stimulation of the nerve endings.

 The first simple exercise is to stop yourself from urinating the next time you feel the urge to urinate.
 With you legs apart, stop the flow of urine without putting your knees together.
 This doesn’t mean you have a strong muscle, but it helps you to figure out which muscle is the PC muscle.

 1. Flex the PC muscle tightly by squeezing the muscle to prevent you from urinating, only do this when you’re sitting in a chair.
 If you are pinching your buttocks together then you are using the wrong set of muscles.
 A feeling of strain in the lower abdomen also means you’re doing them incorrectly.
 You should feel the muscles tightening first near your rectum (bum) and then continue to tighten towards your clitoris.
 After a little practice, you should be able to flex tightly, deeply and way up high.
 We want to do this around 300 times per day, which works out to 10 minutes with a few seconds rest between contracting your muscles.